14 Entrancing Intermediate German Novels That Aren’t Too Easy or Too Hard

-You can check out some of our past recommendations for novels, examining modern authors and their German works, along with classics you should never pass up.
+You can check out some of our past recommendations for German novels, examining modern authors along with the classics.

 Keep reading to find the best intermediate German novels for your needs.

 We’ve got everything from classic literature to modern thrillers to YA novels (Bildungsroman in German, which literally means “education novel.”)

 Why Reading Novels in German Is a Great Way to Learn the Language

 Novels work well in transitioning yourself from that beginner stage filled with flashcards and listening apps, to the world of true immersion.
 You may have read a few German books already, but beginners generally stick with children’s books or novels that have simple themes and repetitive sentences.

 Here are some more reasons why these German novels are perfect for learning the language:

 - Easier to understand: Since you may have read some of the classics back in school, you are familiar with the story lines, making it easier to understand what is going on.